Last Updated on November 25, 2022 by Suzy

 10. Walk over the Rialto bridge

 The present stone Rialto bridge has been there since 1591.
-It’s spectacular with steps either side and small shops down the centre.
+It’s spectacular with steps on either side and small shops down the centre.

 11. See the Bridge of Sighs

-Another must see and quite possibly one of the most famous sites in Venice.
+Another must-see and quite possibly one of the most famous sites in Venice.
 The crowds can really build here and sometimes it’s nicer and calmer to see the bridge from one of the side streets away from the Grand Canal.
 You can see from the photo below just how busy this area can get.

-We tried our best to help Jamie understand the significance of this bridge but this one may well be more for the adults and older children.
-The bridge connects the Doge’s Palace with the Cities Prison.
+We tried our best to help Jamie understand the significance of this bridge but this one may well be more for adults and older children.
+The bridge connects the Doge’s Palace with the city’s Prison.
 The prisons are no longer in use (thankfully).
 The bridge was built in 1600 and the name suggests that this is where prisoners would sigh as they crossed the bridge and saw their final view of Venice.